ManishShettigar253/Google_Form_Automator/README.md

 # Google_Form_Automater

-* This is used to fill the details of Interns
+* This is used to fill the details of Interns in some Organiztion

+* Details Incude : Email, Name, College, Team, Role

 * This program is designed on Python3 using `pyautogui for GUI automation` , this can be used for automating various processes like filling google forms, booking tickets etc.